este36/musicxml-irealpro/README.md

 # musicxml-irealpro
-### Musicxml to iReal Pro File Converter.
+### MusicXML to iReal Pro File Converter
-Provides a library written in C, wasm bindings for both nodejs and the browser.
+Provides a library written in C, with WebAssembly bindings for both Node.js and the browser.

-Both compressed `.mxl` files and `.musicxml` are supported.
+Both compressed `.mxl` files and `.musicxml` files are supported.

-Irealpro does not support this feature natively.
+iReal Pro does not support this feature natively.
-This makes easier to import directly your scores to IrealPro especially if you are a composer.
+This makes it easier to import your scores directly into iReal Pro, especially if you are a composer.

+---

-# Installation
+## Installation

-#### Dependencies :
+### Dependencies
 * [gcc](https://gcc.gnu.org/)
 * [make](https://en.wikipedia.org/wiki/Make_(software))
 * [docker](https://www.docker.com/)
 * [node](https://nodejs.org/en)
 * [npm](https://www.npmjs.com/)

-The Makefile provides three main rules: `lib_a` (static lib), `lib_so` (shared lib), and `lib_js` for the wasm target.
+The `Makefile` provides three main rules :
+- `lib_a` → static library
+- `lib_so` → shared library
+- `lib_js` → WebAssembly target

-By default, every libraries are built.
+By default, all libraries are built.

 ```bash
 git clone https://github.com/este36/musicxml-irealpro.git --depth=1
 cd musicxml-irealpro